GuyMograbi/jrello/documentation/jrello-step-1.md

-Write Your Own Ticketing System
+Write Jrello - A Trello Clone
 ================================

 This tutorial shows how to write a Trello like ticketing system startup from scratch.